malloydata/malloy/docs/_src/language/basic.md

 | reduce flight_count is count()
 ```

-There are actually two more types of time ranges: literals and truncations.
+Time literals and truncations can also behave like time ranges.
 Each kind of time literal has an implied duration that takes effect when it is used in a comparison, e.g. `@2003` represents the whole of the year 2003, and `@2004-Q1` lasts the whole 3 months of the quarter.
 Similarly, when a time value is truncated, it takes on the
 timeframe from the truncation, e.g. `now.month` means the entirety of the current month.

 When a time range is used in a comparison, `=` checks for "is in the range", `>` "is after", and `<` "is before."
-Therefore `some_time > @2003` filters dates starting on January 1, 2004.
+So `some_time > @2003` filters dates starting on January 1, 2004, while `some_time = @2003` filters to dates in the year 2003.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto"}